Why Email Could Have Been X.400 Times More Efficient for Businesses

 Q: What is the projected growth of X.400 adoption?

-A: Analysts suggest a gradual increase in adoption over the next five years, especially among businesses focused on future-proofing communications against emerging threats.
+A: Analysts suggest a gradual increase in adoption over the next five years as businesses prioritize data privacy and advanced security protocols.